Azure/azure-powershell/src/Network/docs/latest-2019-04-30/Set-AzVnetGatewayVpnClientIPsecParameter.md

 ### COMPLEX PARAMETER PROPERTIES
 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-#### VPNCLIENTIPSECPARAM <IVpnClientIPsecParameters>: An IPSec parameters for a virtual network gateway P2S connection.
+#### VPNCLIENTIPSECPARAMETER <IVpnClientIPsecParameters>: An IPSec parameters for a virtual network gateway P2S connection.
   - `DhGroup <DhGroup>`: The DH Group used in IKE Phase 1 for initial SA.
   - `IkeEncryption <IkeEncryption>`: The IKE encryption algorithm (IKE phase 2).
   - `IkeIntegrity <IkeIntegrity>`: The IKE integrity algorithm (IKE phase 2).